aspecto-io/sns-sqs-big-payload/README.md

 ## Usage in lambda

 If you have a lambda function subscribed to sqs queue, you can use SqsConsumer in this case too.
 [This is a short guide.](./docs/usage-in-lambda.md)

+## Compatibility with libraries in other languages

+If you turn on `extendedLibraryCompatibility`, then the library will be compatible with:

+-   Amazon SQS Extended Client Library for Java (https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html)
+-   Boto3 Sqs Extended Client Lib for python (https://github.com/timothymugayi/boto3-sqs-extended-client-lib)
+-   other libraries that are compatible to the above

+Please be careful: This mode is not compatible with the standard mode due to differences in s3 payload.

 ## Credentials